gazebo-tooling/release-tools/bloom/ros_gz/README.md

 ### 2.2 Create a custom track in tracks.yml

 Copy the existing ROS 2 yaml track information and rename it to `${ros2}_gz${version}`.
-For example, the `humble` track to be used as base for Garden would be `humble_gzgarden`.
+For example, the `humble` track to be used as base for Harmonic would be `humble_gzharmonic`.

 New versioning requires bumping to large numbers.
 Set: